IDMNYU/IdeationPrototypingSpring19-Bennett/MidTermProject.md

 Document your prototypes, process, construction, and any Maker Center activity.
 Post these to your site, along with a reflection on how your midterm project has developed or been impacted by this process.
 What has changed?

 3. Storyboard: Develop your storyboard to show depth of topic, developments from the last iteration.
+Include your prototype.
+How does your story help to tell the tale of the problem, as well as the impact of your solution?
+Explore your solution through the narrative.

 This story must show evidence of your research and secondary topics.
-Great strides from your inital iteration are expected.
+Great strides from your last iteration are expected.

 High craft is expected here!
 There are many different ways to go about this.
-Find the one that works for you and refine it.
+Find the one that works for you and *refine it*.

 Use photos, artifacts, and media to create a story that follows a narrative arc-background, conflict, climax, and opportunities for resolution.